dask/dask-gateway/docs/source/install-hadoop.rst

 - Install identical Python environments on every node
 - Archive environments to be distributed to the container at runtime (recommended)

-In either case, the Python environment requires the at least the ``dask-gateway`` package be installed.
+In either case, the Python environment requires at least the ``dask-gateway`` package be installed to work properly.

 Using a local environment